Grow Something Real This Summer

 Who are the teachers?

-Our camp is led by Mr. Hunter and Ms. Annaie—two experienced and enthusiastic educators.
-Mr. Hunter brings his love of mindfulness, outdoor skills, and woodworking.
-Ms. Annaie, a student of engineering and the arts, blends creative tech with hands-on building and music.
+Our camp is led by Mr. Hunter and Ms. Annaie—a team of enthusiastic guides with different styles and strengths.
+Mr. Hunter brings his love of mindfulness, outdoor skills, and culinary skills from his former chef days.
+Ms. Annaie, a student of engineering and the arts, blends creative tech with hands-on building and artistic creative expression.
 Both are longtime Homegrown staff and well-loved by our community.

 Food & Allergies